-A set of eight auspicious symbols will make an important supplement to your Buddhist altar.
-This set of auspicious symbols carries a very significant symbolic importance.
-As a result, symbols will make a great contribution to your collection of Buddhist art.
+Our set of eight Tibetan auspicious symbols will make an excellent addition to your Buddhist altar.
+This set of hand painted Tibetan auspicious symbols carries a very important significance in Tibetan Buddhism.
+As a result, the symbols will make a great contribution to your practice and also your Buddhist art collection.
+Indeed, for many centuries these Tibetan symbols have been used as ceremonial items during important events in both India and Tibet.

-Right Turning Conch – the right turning coil of the conche shell symbolizes being in harmony with the universe.
+Right Turning Conch – the right turning coil of the conch shell symbolizes being in harmony with the universe.
 This is because the planets and stars orbit to the right.

 Auspicious Knot – The auspicious knot is endless and symbolizes the infinite nature of the Buddha’s teachings.
 Additionally, it represents the never ending cycle of cause and effect.